 Has shaking your groove thing ever looked so cool?
-These cats hitting the dance floor are enraptured on the dance floor without a care in the world.
+These cats hitting the dance floor are enraptured as they boogie down without a care in the world.
 Even if people had problems at work or relationship woes they could hit a club like Studio 54 or Danceteria and leave everything they had on the dance floor.
 If these photos don’t make you want to go to the club and throw down to Donna Summer then the rhythm may not be inside you.
-But that’s okay, there’s always great pics of people partying to help you live through them vicariously.
+But that’s okay, there are always great pics of people partying to help you live through them vicariously.

 All service pumping stations are a thing of the past

 Remember pulling into a gas station and having a technician rush out to service your car while pumping a tank full of gas?
-It most states that was phased out in the ‘70s, and frankly we feel like it should make a come back.
-Whether you pulled into a Texaco, a Gulf, or a Phillips 66 you were likely to have someone pop your hood and give you a proper tune up, check your tires, hoses, and even change your oil if you needed it.
-That kind of service came to an end in the ‘80s for the most part, but for the most glorious decade getting your car taken care of was as easy as pulling into a full service station.
+In most states, this was phased out in the ‘70s, and frankly, we feel like it should make a comeback.
+Whether you pulled into a Texaco, a Gulf, or a Phillips 66, you were likely to have someone pop your hood and give you a proper tune-up, check your tires, and hoses, and even change your oil if you needed it.
+That kind of service came to an end in the ‘80s for the most part, but for the most glorious decade getting your car taken care of was as easy as pulling into a full-service station.

 A shot of the "Star Wars" premiere at Mann's Chinese Theater

-It’s hard to picture a time when the world wasn’t crazy for Star Wars, the George Lucas helmed space adventure series that’s made bajillion of dollars, and that changed the way films are marketed.
-Today, there’s a full on Star Wars park at Disneyland, three trilogies, and a handful of one off shows to satiate rabid fans, but in 1977 no one knew what to expect when the film debuted at Mann’s Chinese Theater on Memorial Day 1977.
+It’s hard to picture a time when the world wasn’t crazy for Star Wars, the George Lucas-helmed space adventure series that’s made a bajillion dollars, and changed the way films are marketed.
+Today, there’s a full-on Star Wars park at Disneyland, three trilogies, and a handful of one-off shows to satiate rabid fans, but in 1977, no one knew what to expect when the film debuted at Mann’s Chinese Theater on Memorial Day.
 At the time, theater owners didn’t want to show the movie because they didn’t think it would make any money.
-Theater owners were certain that Star Wars was a kiddie movie that would disappear, but then the opposite happened.
+They were certain that Star Wars was a kiddie movie that would disappear, but then the opposite happened.
 A New Hope created an insane fan base who returned to the theater as if it was a ritual, creating one of the most popular film franchises ever.